Catacombb/f9/DOCS/current_app_status.md

 - **User Authentication**: Registration, login, role-based access control.
 - **Design Brief Creation**: A multi-step form for creating design briefs.
 - **Dashboard**: Client dashboard for viewing, editing, and deleting briefs.
+- **Admin Dashboard**: Admin view for managing all briefs from all users.
-- **File Uploads**: Upload, view, and manage design inspirations, site plans, and supporting documents with Supabase Storage.
+- **File Uploads**: Upload, view, preview, and manage design inspirations, site plans, and supporting documents with Supabase Storage.
+Files can be viewed by clicking on filenames after upload.
 - **Data Persistence**: All brief data is stored in Supabase database.

+## File Storage Implementation

+The file storage system uses Supabase Storage with the following features:
+- A `brief_uploads` bucket for storing all design brief-related files
+- `brief_files` database table for tracking file metadata and organization
+- Appropriate RLS policies for secure access control
+- Public file URLs for easy preview and download

 ## Current Implementation Status